BHS Course Catalog

 Fee: None

 This course will examine the history of western civilization from prehistoric times to World War II and the Holocaust.
 Units of study will involve topics such as ancient civilizations, classical civilizations of Greece and Rome, the European Middle Ages, Renaissance and Reformation, Age of Exploration, Age of Absolutism and Revolution, imperialism, World War I, the causes of World War II, World War II and the Holocaust.
-This course challenges students to develop further and employ historical thinking skills.
+This course challenges students to further develop and employ historical thinking skills.
 In addition, the course further develops and enhances college, career & civic life standards through inquiry learning.
 Students will draw connections of course topics to current events.

 AP European History (2 terms, 1 credit)